yeweimian21/StoreManageSystem/readme.md

 A store management system project.

+Developed using Spring, Struts2 and Hibernate.